afschmidt/plot-misc/docs/source/raising_issues.rst

    problematic part into a smaller example.

 You could additionally consider including the original error message.
-This might not be relevant if you have ensured the MRE faitfully replicates the same message.
+This might not be relevant if you have ensured the MRE faithfully replicates the same message.

 .. code-block:: python